gvwilson/ds4se/03_robust/index.md

 -   Use the [`requests`][requests] library to get page
--   HTML is very highly structured, so we can get away with using <span g="regular_expression">regular expressions</span> to extract fields
+-   HTML is very highly structured, so we can get away with using [regular expressions](g:regular_expression) to extract fields
     -   [This is a sin][regular-expressions-html]
     -   Look at better ways in an exercise